 - · borrowings;

 - · sales of our equity and debt securities;

-- sales or other dispositions of assets for cash, other than inventory, accounts receivable and other current assets sold in the ordinary course of business or as part of normal retirement or replacement of assets;
+- sales or other dispositions of assets for cash, other than inventory, accounts receivable and other current assets sold in the

+ordinary course of business or as part of normal retirement or replacement of assets;

 - · capital contributions received; and

 - · corporate restructurings.

 Characterization of Cash Distributions.
 Our partnership agreement requires that we treat all available cash distributed as coming from operating surplus until the sum of all available cash distributed since we began operations equals the operating surplus as of the most recent date of determination of available cash.
 Our partnership agreement requires that we treat any amount distributed in excess of operating surplus, regardless of its source, as capital surplus.
-As reflected above, operating surplus includes an amount equal to four times the amount needed for any one quarter for us to pay a distribution on all of our units (including the general partner units) and the incentive distribution rights at the same per-unit amount as was distributed in the immediately preceding quarter.
+As reflected above, operating surplus includes an amount equal to four times the amount needed for any one quarter for us to pay a distributed in the immediately preceding quarter.
 This amount does not reflect actual cash on hand that is available for distribution to our unitholders.
 Rather, it is a provision that will enable us, if we choose, to distribute as operating surplus up to this amount of cash we receive in the future from non-operating sources, such as asset sales, issuances of securities, and borrowings, that would otherwise be distributed as capital surplus.
 We do not anticipate that we will make any distributions from capital surplus.